therewasaguy/DM2193b-webdev-SP16/weekly_detail/week_10.md

 function gotData(data) {
   console.log(data);

-  var venues = data.response.venues;
+  // this is an array of venue JSON objects var venues = data.response.venues;

+  // loop thru all the venues
   for (var i = 0; i < venues.length; i++) {

+    // current venue
     var venue = venues[i];

     // add a marker to the map